 Although arguably those most impacted are young men and their partners, whose expectations of women’s bodies are shaped by porn well before they come into contact with an actual naked woman.
-For the rest of us it’s fair to say a slow drip feed of several hard sells, some centuries old, brought us to the point where for many the prospect of going several months without a bikini wax is a source of real panic.
+For the rest of us, it’s fair to say a slow drip feed of several hard sells, some centuries old, brought us to the point where for many, the prospect of going several months without a bikini wax is a source of real panic.

-Why it's time to let your garden grow
+Why you should let your garden grow

 And so here we are!
 And look, the point with tending to a hairy bikini line, as with all beauty, is absolutely do it if it makes you feel good.
 But also, interrogate that choice.
 The unfairness of the lifelong shave, pluck and rip-athon women are expected to carry out to make our bodies ‘acceptable’ is no secret.
 And despite articles surfacing every few years claiming The Bush Is Back (usually based on one extremely rich, powerful and conventionally gorgeous celebrity with a token sprout of fuzz) many of us can no more switch off the hardwiring that tells us a hairy bikini line = unattractive than the even more insidious one that says we should all constantly strive to be a dress size smaller.